We may earn affiliate commissions for the recommended products. Learn more.

 • The router sees this connection and triggers a port forwarding rule to the internal computer.

-• Afterwards, traffic that matches the forwarding rule is forwarded to the internal computer for a period of time.
+• Afterward, traffic that matches the forwarding rule is forwarded to the internal computer for a period of time.

 Example of port forwarding

-It is one thing to know how things work in theory, and another it is to have a real life example.
+It is one thing to know how things work in theory and another thing to have a real-life example.
 So, let’s say you want to set up a public Minecraft server for you and your friends.

-Setting up the server itself requires a bit of coding, but we don’t need to focus on that here.
+Setting up a Minecraft server doesn't require any coding – you just need to download a .jar or .exe file, run it, and edit a simple text file.
 The most important thing to know is that this Minecraft server is local.
-This means that it can only be accessed from devices that are connected to your LAN, or sharing the same external IP address.
+This means that it can only be accessed from devices that are connected to your LAN or share the same external IP address.
 If you want to play on your server with your friends, they won’t be able to access it unless they come to your home and connect to your internet.

-If you want to try setting up a Minecraft server yourself, check out this guide.
+If you want to try setting up a Minecraft server yourself, check out the official guide.

 Bottom line

-Port forwarding allows you to open up a specific service on your computer to receive inboard traffic from the Internet.
+Port forwarding allows you to open up a specific service on your computer to receive inbound traffic from the internet.
 From video games to remote desktop, it’s a very useful tool.
 Port forwarding comes with some security considerations, but they can generally be overcome.

 Thinking of trying out a VPN service?
 Read one of our VPN guides or reviews